stefanoborini/book-the-software-company/01-the-software-company.md

 differences and so forth.
 This is not only a loose recommendation, it is an actual regulatory requirement in some industries, and a massive one in some cases where human life may be in danger.
-Even when not a regulatory requirement, not organising your runtime will eventually lead to broken installations with hard to reproduce, random crashes, or unexpected bugs appearing or reappearing.
+Even when not a regulatory requirement, failing to organise your runtime will eventually lead to broken installations with hard to reproduce bugs or random crashes.

-You therefore need a proper process in place to manage, build, maintain, deliver, update, and track your runtime effectively, and ensure that your company uses your runtime's software packages, and not else.
+You therefore need a proper process in place to manage, build, maintain, deliver, update, and track your runtime effectively, and ensure that your company uses your runtime's software packages.

 # Creating and maintaining the software

-On top of the runtime, you create your software.
+On top of the runtime, you create your software product.
 Creating software goes well beyond the writing of code.
 Code, in fact, can be said to be almost the trivial part.
 The surronding infrastructure needed to create production-ready code is large and pretty much required with no exceptions.
 The following components are needed:

 - A version control system to keep track of changes and allow developers to modify the code in an organised and reliable way.
 - A bug tracking system to ensure that defects are recorded, tracked, and addressed.
 - A process tracking system, to ensure that features are properly recorded, prioritised, and managed within a team or across teams, as well as managing official releases timelines.
-- An IDE that simplifies coding and provides support during coding, refactoring, testing, and debugging.
+- An IDE that simplifies and provides support for coding, refactoring, testing, and debugging.
 - Quality assurance tools such as linting and code review to allow for automatic and manual feedback, as well as approval of changes.